PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-07 20:31:14
+Last updated: 2024-04-07 20:31:47
-Random Quote: You two suck at peddling meth. - Saul Goodman
+Random Quote: Ellie: "There's not gonna be anything bad in here?"
+Joel: "Just you." - Joel Miller